 The JMO Forum is chaired by a PGY2+ representative, who sat on the committee the previous year.
 A Deputy Chair is elected at the start of each calendar year from one of the intern representatives.

-The JMO Forum meets four times a year.
+The JMO Forum meets five times a year.

 For any questions regarding the SA JMO Forum, please contact the Chair – via the SA MET Unit.